 "I'm an artist.
 So the whole project really began with this idea of creating a tree that would blossom in these different colors and would bear these multitude of fruit," he told NPR.

 Van Aken, a professor at Syracuse University's College of Visual and Performing Arts, has spent nine years working on his Tree of 40 Fruit, and now 14 such trees exist.

 He didn't create them through genetic engineering though.
 Instead, he's using a technique that's thousands of years old: grafting.

 Grafting involves collecting young shoots or cuttings from trees and then inserting these budding branches into strategic points on a base tree.

 These grafts are taped into place and allowed to bond with the tree, drawing water and nutrients from it like any other branch.
 If the grafts take to the tree, they'll start to grow again in the spring.

 According to Van Aken, grafting is often successful because of the similar chromosomal structure of stone fruit trees.

-Grafting fruit trees isn't a new practice.
-The TomTato — a plant that produces both cherry tomatoes and potatoes — can be purchased by any gardener.
+Another recent example of grafting is the TomTato — a plant that produces both cherry tomatoes and potatoes — which can be purchased by any gardener.

 Also, many commercial fruit trees are grafted for mass production.
 Farmers choose a tree that will grow well in their climate and then other trees' seedlings are are grafted onto the base tree’s branches.

-And in San Francisco, guerilla gardeners are grafting fruit-bearing tree limbs onto fruitless trees along city sidewalks.
+In San Francisco, guerilla gardeners also graf fruit-bearing tree limbs onto fruitless trees along city sidewalks.